All boats using the waterways must thoroughly understand and apply the International Regulations for Preventing Collisions at Sea (Colregs).

 |Sailing boats and power-driven boats

 Power usually gives way to sail.
 However, this does not always apply.
 Larger vessels, such as ferries or container ships, have difficulty manoeuvring due to their size.
-Masters of other boats, including sail boats, should always apply common sense and seamanship by giving larger vessels a wide berth.
+Masters of other boats, including sail boats, should always apply common sense and good seamanship by giving larger vessels a wide berth.

 When two sailing boats have wind on different sides, the boat with the wind on the port side must give way.